sjburgess/UW-Roundnet-Website/README.md

      - *Any problems?* No problems

 - **Basil:**
   - *What did you do yesterday?
-I began adding admin functionality to ensure only admins could view and edit the member submissions and user status pages.*
+I began troubleshooting the security rules to ensure admin access and normal user access is consistent with our site design.*
   - *What are you planning to do today?
-I plan to finish coding the admin viewer allowance and make minor formatting adjustments for usability.*
+I plan to finish writing security rules.*
   - *Any problems?
 No problems.*

 - **Ian:**